Why Being Alone Is Key To Self-Improvement

 For this moment, it’s okay to forget about the needs of others.

-Don’t forget to also check out our list of thoughtful introvert quotes about contentment and solitude.
+Don’t forget to check out our list of thoughtful introvert quotes about contentment and solitude.

 Being Alone: The Role of Social Media and Loneliness

-People feel anxious and immediately begin to fidget or reach for a device the minute they are alone in the quest for connection, be it a virtual one.
+People feel anxious and immediately fidget or reach for a device the minute they are alone in the quest for connection, be it a virtual one.

-Disengaging with the information overload provided by modern life gives you the opportunity to open up the thinking processes and spur creative thinking.
-It can be very valuable and rewarding to be alone with NO interruptions.
+Disengaging with the information overload provided by modern life allows you to open up the thinking processes and spur creative thinking.

-Christopher Long and James Averill advocate that alone time is essential by stating:
+Christopher Long and James Averill advocate that alone time are essential by stating:

 “The paradigm experience of solitude is a state characterized by disengagement from the immediate demands of other people—a state of reduced social inhibition and increased freedom to select one’s mental and physical activities.”